department-of-veterans-affairs/caseflow/docs/engineering-lead-description.md

 * Coordinates incident response norms and assists the on-call engineer where needed
 * Keeps the Support team, Product Leads and Engineers in sync during incidents
+* Promotes and leads post-mortem conversations to better understand system failures.

 ## Establishes Cross-Team Processes